Luxury jet makers battle over lucrative spy plane niche

 But demand for “missionized” business jets is accelerating as radars get smaller and planes fly further.

-Systems supplier L3Harris Technologies (LHX.N), however, said large-cabin business jets were used in most projects over the last five years in areas such as multi-role surveillance.
+Systems supplier L3Harris Technologies, however, said large-cabin business jets were used in most projects over the last five years in areas such as multi-role surveillance.

 Sean Stackley, president of its Integrated Mission Systems business, said it was looking at more than half a dozen new sales campaigns, including with two NATO countries.